front-commerce/developers.front-commerce.com/docs/vision.md

-After all eCommerce is about creating custom user experiences, and it is where we spend most of our time when building and maintaining an online store: let’s make it a pleasant experience and **never do a Magento2 theme using their stack**.
+After all eCommerce is about creating custom user experiences, and it is where we spend most of our time when building and maintaining an online store:
+**let’s make it a pleasant experience** and never do a Magento2 theme using their stack.

 **Front-Commerce was born.**